-The Education Tax Refund – also referred to as the Education Tax Rebate – has been replaced on an ongoing basis by the School Kids Bonus which commenced on 1 January 2013 (and which, by the way, has also bitten the dust).
+The Education Tax Refund – also referred to as the Education Tax Rebate – was replaced on an ongoing basis by the School Kids Bonus from 1 January 2013 (which has also subsequently bitten the dust).

 As part of the phasing out arrangements of the Education Tax Refund, a lump sum payment for the 2011-12 entitlement was paid in June 2012.
 The one-off lump sum payments are for: